 GB Composition : 2 x Parent Governors, 1 x Local Authority Governor, 1 x Staff Governor, 1 x Headteacher Governor, 7 x Foundation Governors.

-(We are fortunate to have the assistance of Associate Governors on Committees who do not have voting rights as such, Mr Kevin Robertson and Mrs Kim Tomlin, together with Mr Rob Briggs commencing this Autumn Term 2019.
-We are currently in the process of recruiting 2 new governors, who will be introduced once formally approved.)
+(We are fortunate to have the assistance of Associate Governors on Committees who do not have voting rights as such, Mr Kevin Robertson, Mrs Kim Tomlin, Mr Rob Briggs, Mr Doug Colwill and Mrs Anwen Page.
+We are currently in the process of recruiting 3 new Foundation governors, who will be introduced once formally approved.)